 Market Forces Are Also A Factor

 Clearly, there is no bulletproof formula for determining the future value of all assets in your marital estate.
-Appreciation or declines in market values can vary greatly between differing assets—and the investments remain subject to market risk, legislative risk, political risk and other factors for those investments that are held on a long-term basis.
+Appreciation or declines in market values can vary greatly between differing assets—and the investments remain subject to market risk, legislative risk, political risk and other factors for those investments that are help on a long-term basis.
 However, understanding the interplay of cost basis and current market value may provide you with a better insight into overall values of assets in the marital estate.